ann arbor/dti/nw/mls cabooses

 After the new cupola is assembled and shaped, a coat of flat gray primer is applied.
 You will want to make sure to also shoot the inside of the caboose body, otherwise some of the original body color may try to sneak an appearance, such as the Popsicle roof peeking out from inside the cupola of my DT&I unit #112 as shown below - one of my first efforts where I forgot about priming the inside!

-When re-assembling the caboose, the front roofwalk should be flipped over and you will cut it directly down the center of the rear mounting post.
+When re-assembling the caboose, the front roofwalk should be flipped over and cut directly down the center of the rear mounting post.
 This will then fit neatly back into place.
 The rear roofwalk should be held into place, marked, and then cut to size so that it fits snug up against the new end wall of the cupola.

 Paint and decals are at the discretion of the user, but I found great success with Model Master caboose red for the car bodies and Testors aluminum for the roof and roofwalks on the Ann Arbor and DT&I units.
 For the Ferry-in-Fog schemes, I used Model Master Huggar Orange.
 Most of my decals came from SoliDesign and Micro-Scale, although I did create and print some myself, and I did get my N&W decals from the N&W Historical Society.